natelaclaire/cis338/class-7/opening-weekend-blog-post.md

 ## Exclusive Packages and Offers

 To entice visitors during the opening weekend, Geekaway has curated exclusive packages and offers, combining accommodations with special amenities and discounts.
-These promotions are designed to make the resort's grand unveiling an irresistible opportunity for travelers seeking the epitome of luxury.
+These promotions are designed to make the resort's grand unveiling an irresistible opportunity for travelers seeking the epitome of geeky fun.

 ## Conclusion